netsage-project/tstat-transport/README.md

 ##### --ttl

-The time to live value in hours.
+The time to live in hours.
 Set this if you don't want to use the default of 48 hours.

 ##### --dry-run

 Do a dry run.
 Just log the directories that will be deleted but don't delete them.

 ## Extending tstat_send with additional transports

+Adding additional transports is fairly straightforward.

 See doc/extending.md in the source distribution.